josephestes/AddNumbers/README.md

 # AddNumbers

-In this scenario I wrote a program that accepts user input with the following criteria:
+This program displays the sum of two numbers from the user.

+### Program Guidelines

-It prompts the user for their name.
+- Prompt the user for their name
-It allows the user to enter two integer values.
+- Allows the user to enter two integer values.
-The program then calculates and displays their sum.
+- Calculate and display their sum